hmito/esj73web/presentation_en.md

 - Gifts for English presenters will be distributed during reception hours.
 Once you receive your voucher, please come to the reception desk promptly and be sure to exchange it for your gift.

+## Self On-Demand Streaming for Oral Sessions

+At this conference, all oral presenters can utilize “Self On-Demand Streaming,” where they record their own presentations and stream them on the online conference platform.

+- It covers all oral presentations.
+    - The option to upload "explanatory videos", previously available for poster presentations, has been extended to oral presentations as well.
+- The use of Self On-Demand Streaming is **optional**.
+It is not mandatory for presentations.
+    - We do not permit online-only presentations. **If you cancel your on-site presentation, you will also be unable to use Self On-Demand Streaming**.
+- You may only upload one video containing content equivalent to the presentation given on the day.
+    - Format is MP4 only, with a maximum size of 500MB.
+    - Please keep your presentation within the allotted time (oral presentation: 15 minutes) and do not exceed it significantly.
+- **Recording presentation at the conference venue is strictly prohibited in any form**.
+Please record individually either before or after the conference.
+- Uploading and streaming will be conducted on the online conference platform “RakuRaku-Conference”.
+    - Uploads can be made at any time after 30th Jan.
+2026 on the RakuRaku-Conference.
+There is no deadline for uploads, and replacements can be made at any time.
+    - Only conference participants can view the streaming.
+It will be published with settings that prevent downloading.
+    - To make it clear at a glance whether streaming video is available, a marker will be added to the title when a video is uploaded on the online conference platform.
+- Presenters shall bear full responsibility for any consequences arising from the content of their videos.
+    - Online video streaming constitutes public transmission under copyright law.
+Please take care to avoid copyright violations and defamation issues.
+    - When citing published works, always clearly indicate the source.
+If your presentation includes works owned by others, you must obtain permission from the copyright holder for streaming.

 ## Poster Presentation

 - Two opportunities for poster presentations are provided: an online poster session and an onsite (in-person) poster session.